OffchainLabs/zig-on-stylus/README.md

 ## How and Why

-This is possible thanks to [WebAssembly](https://www.infoworld.com/article/3291780/what-is-webassembly-the-next-generation-web-platform-explained.html) technology, which all Stylus programs compile to.
+Being able to deploy smart contracts to an Ethereum-based chain is thanks to [WebAssembly](https://www.infoworld.com/article/3291780/what-is-webassembly-the-next-generation-web-platform-explained.html) technology, which all Stylus programs compile to.
 Stylus smart contracts live under the **same Ethereum state trie** in Arbitrum nodes, and can fully interoperate with Solidity or Vyper EVM smart contracts.
 With Stylus, developers can write smart contracts in Rust that talk to Solidity and vice versa without any limitations.

 Today, the Stylus testnet also comes with 2 officially supported SDKs for developers to write contracts in the [Rust](https://github.com/OffchainLabs/stylus-sdk-rs) or [C](https://github.com/OffchainLabs/stylus-sdk-c) programming languages.